Skip to content

 How It Differs

 GigXchange connects you directly with Brighton's rock bands without agency interference or inflated commission rates.
-Whilst traditional booking agencies charge 20-30% and add layers of bureaucracy, our peer-to-peer platform takes just 8% and lets you negotiate directly with the artists.
+Whilst traditional booking agencies charge around 20% (both Encore Musicians and Alive Network publish that figure on their own sites) and add layers of bureaucracy, our peer-to-peer platform takes 0–8% and lets you negotiate directly with the artists.
+On a £400 Brighton pub-rock fee, that’s the difference between the band pocketing £320 and £368–£400.
 You'll find detailed profiles, real fan reviews, and can message bands instantly about availability and requirements.
 The built-in Stripe escrow system protects both parties, whilst secure contracts eliminate the usual booking headaches.
 For our first 250 users, these features come completely free forever.
 It's how booking should work in an age where artists and venues can connect directly — no middleman required, just honest transactions between music people.

 Booking Logistics

-Brighton's compact geography makes it ideal for both local and touring acts, with excellent rail links bringing audiences from London and the South East.
+Brighton's compact geography (city centre venues sit within a 1-mile radius) makes it ideal for both local and touring acts, with excellent rail links bringing audiences from London and the South East — London Victoria to Brighton is around 60 minutes on 4+ trains per hour.
+Expect fees of £250–£600 for a 60–90 minute rock set at mid-size rooms, comfortably above the Musicians’ Union recommended £140 minimum per 3-hour engagement.
 Most rock venues here understand technical requirements and offer decent backline, though it's worth confirming PA specifications during your initial conversations with bands.
 Parking can be challenging in the city centre, particularly around North Laine venues, so factor load-in times accordingly.
 The city's late-night culture means rock gigs often run later than in other towns, with many venues licensed until 2am or beyond.
 Our platform's direct messaging feature lets you sort these practical details quickly, whilst the integrated contract system ensures everyone's clear on technical specs, set times, and payment schedules before the gig.

 What's the typical fee range for Brighton rock bands?